Skip to content

 What You Can Do

-To truly stop click fraud, fake impressions, and invalid traffic, you need:
+To truly stop click fraud, fake impressions, and invalid traffic driven by user agent spoofing, you need:

 • Real-time traffic analysis